Philosophy and Intellectual Property Conference

 29-30 May, 2009

-The Philosophy and Intellectual Property Conference brings together an internationally renowned group of philosophers and legal theorists.
-It will discuss whether intellectual property, as currently conceived, has any philosophical or legal coherence that distinguishes it from other forms of property, or other rights that people might have in their bodies, ideas and in the world.
-Intellectual property rights give their holders considerable powers to with-hold life-saving inventions and medicines, to prevent the dissemination and sharing of books, music and art work and to charge fees for licensing and use that only the wealthiest individuals and governments are able to pay.
-Therefore the aim of this conference is to promote dialogue between lawyers and philosophers over the solution to conceptual and normative problems in the treatment of intellectual property, as these are, increasingly, of practical as well as theoretical importance, and difficult to resolve within the bounds of any one intellectual discipline.
+The Philosophy and Intellectual Property Conference brought together an internationally renowned group of philosophers and legal theorists.
+It was motivated by the difficulty of determining whether intellectual property, as currently conceived, has any philosophical or legal coherence that distinguishes it from other forms of property, or other rights that people might have in their bodies, ideas and in the world.
+Intellectual property rights give their holders considerable powers to withhold life-saving inventions and medicines, to prevent the dissemination and sharing of books, music and art work and to charge fees for licensing and use that only the wealthiest individuals and governments are able to pay.
+Therefore the aim of the conference was to promote dialogue between lawyers and philosophers over the solution to shared conceptual and normative problems in the treatment of intellectual property.

 09:45 - 11:15 PANEL 1